joedj/ftpii/branches/0_0_12_async/README.txt

 For subversion changes since 0.0.6, see http://code.google.com/p/ftpii/source/list

 20080816 0.0.13 Replaced threads with mostly-async networking.
-                Attempt to detect whether to exit to loader or system menu (e.g. when loaded from a DVD) Clean up open descriptors before exiting.
+                Attempt to detect whether to exit to loader or system menu (e.g. when loaded from a DVD).
+                Clean up open descriptors before exiting.
                 Added 30 second data connection timeout.
                 Added support for power button.